Factorization homology I: higher categories: Disks

 \section{Disks}

 A stratified space naturally accommodates two types of gluing procedures: unions of open subsets, thereby making use of the underlying topology; splicing along strata, thereby making use of the stratification.
-Correspondingly, there are two notions of locality for invariants of stratified spaces.
+Correspondingly, there are two notions of descent for invariants of stratified spaces.
 These are interrelated.
-For instance, should a stratified space be sufficiently finely stratified, then these two localities refine each other, in a locally constant sense: regular neighborhoods of strata determines an open cover which, up to isotopy, refines any other open cover.
+For instance, if a stratified space is sufficiently finely stratified, then these two notions of descent refine each other, in a locally constant sense: regular neighborhoods of strata determines an open cover which, up to isotopy, refines any other open cover.
 We articulate this intuition of `sufficiently finely stratified' as a \emph{disk}-stratification.
 To define the notion of a disk-stratification we consider suspensions of compact stratified spaces, and suspensions of structures thereon.
 To do so efficiently, we introduce such suspension by way of \emph{wreath} product.